 Born in Walthamstowe in 1898 as Benjamin Francis Bradley, Bradley was an engineering worker who joined the Communist Party and became a key figure in the Metalworkers Minority Movement.

 A member of the London District Committee of the Amalgamated Engineering Union, he was a sent to India in 1927 by the British Communist Party, which had been urged on by the Comintern to do something about its responsibility for building progressive movements in the British Empire.
-Bradley’s specific remit was to help organise trade unions in
+Bradley’s specific remit was to help organise trade unions in India.

 The British Communist Party had been engaged in this work for some time.
-Earlier, the Communist MP, Saklatvala, had made contact with Communist groups that had recently been established in
+Earlier, the Communist MP, Saklatvala, had made contact with Communist groups that had recently been established in India.
+He liaised with George Allison who had been sent to work in India under cover.
+When Allison was deported back to England, in 1928, he was replaced by Ben Bradley.

 No doubt, this move was timely and highly successful since it is a matter of record that, throughout 1928 and 1929 there was a strong wave of strikes, on the railroads, in ironworks and in the textile industry, resulting in a massive growth of trade unions.

-Bradley aided railway trades unionists organise, became a member of the Executive Council of the Girni Kamgar
+Bradley aided railway trades unionists organise, became a member of the Executive Council of the Girni Kamgar Union and was Treasurer of the joint strike committee during a major Bombay cotton strike.

 The British Government ensured arrests of prominent trade unionists and Communists, which included Ben Bradley and some thirty trade unionists in 1929.